A DIY lego mat that will give your kids the space they need to play and make it easy to pack up and store for another day!

 Continue feeding the cording around the mat again until you reach the other eyelet section.
 Add the cord stop the same way (feed through eyelet first and after) as before and continue around the mat until you reach the starting point.

-TIP: Before going on check to make sure the cord stops are correctly installed.
-Will look something like this when the mat is completed.
+TIP: Before going on, check to make sure the cord stops are correctly installed.
+It will look something like this when the mat is completed.

 ADD THE BINDING

-To make the binding take the 2.5 inch strips and sew them together, like a quilt binding.
-Here is a great tutorial to do that.
+To make the binding, sew the 2.5 inch strips together, like a quilt binding.
+Here is a great tutorial on how to bind the fabric.

-And now you have an extra large Lego mat.
+And that’s it!
+Now you have an extra large Lego mat, ready for play and easy pack-up.
 What do you think?

 Hope this helps you not find so many Lego’s everywhere!